Robert Lawson (architect): Personal life

+Lawson was am amateur singer and performed in the odd concerts and also painted which lead to him being a member of the Fine Arts Exhibition Committee.
+Beside his architectural work Lawson had business interests in the Colclough Quartz Reef Mining Company in 1870, the Oamaru Stone Quarrying & Export Company in 1877, the Otago Slate Company in 1878 and the New Zealand Cement & Stone Company in 1881, as well as being a director of the Tramways Company and a trustee of the Dunedin Savings Bank.

 Works by Lawson

 Lawson designed an estimated 46 church buildings, 21 banks, 134 houses, 16 school buildings, 13 hotels, 15 civic and institutional buildings, and 120 commercial and industrial buildings.
 Of these 94 survive, including 46 in Dunedin, 43 in the rest of New Zealand and five in Melbourne.